 MS : Bulgaria

 Region: Mediterranean and Black Sea

 Sampling scheme identifier: PTSBS

 Sampling scheme type: Research survey at sea

 Observation type: SciObsAtSea

 Time period of validity: from 2022 to 2024

-Short description (may 100 words): a sampling scheme giming at collecting length samples from commercial

 Short description (max 100 words): e.g. sampling scheme aiming at collecting length samples from commercial landings on-shore for all species listed in Table 1 of the EU MAP Delegated Decision annex.
 The scheme covers mainland and all outermost regions ('RUP' in French, Portuguese, and Spanish).